UConn Huskies men's basketball: 2010–11 Season: 'Cardiac Kemba', 3rd NCAA Title

 UConn entered the 2010–11 season unranked and picked to finish tenth in the Big East.
 But after a 10–0 start that included wins over No. 2 Michigan State and No. 8 Kentucky en route to the Maui Invitational Tournament championship, the Huskies catapulted to No. 7 in the AP Top 25 poll.
 The team reached No. 4 in the poll by the start of conference play and were projected to be a force to reckon with in the Big East regular season.
 However, the Huskies struggled against their Big East opponents, finishing the regular season in a tie for ninth place after losing four of their last five games.
 The team finished the regular season with a 9–9 record in conference play and ranked No. 21 in the AP Poll.

 In the first two rounds of the Big East tournament, UConn defeated #16 seed DePaul and #8 seed Georgetown.
 In the quarterfinals, Kemba Walker hit a step-back, game-winning shot as time expired to defeat #1 seed Pittsburgh, 76–74.
 Dave Pasch immortalized the shot with his call on the ESPN broadcast: "Cardiac Kemba does it again!"
 The Huskies defeated #4 seed Syracuse 76–71 in overtime in the semifinals and then defeated #3 seed Louisville 69–66 in the championship game to claim the program's seventh Big East tournament title.
 UConn became the first school to win five conference tournament games in five days, and Kemba Walker scored a tournament-record 130 points.

-The Huskies were awarded a #3 seed in the NCAA tournament and ultimately advanced to their fourth Final Four after a 65–63 victory over #5 seeded Arizona in the Elite Eight.
-They defeated #4 seeded Kentucky 56–55 in the Final Four and #8 seeded Butler 53–41 in the national championship game to capture the schools third NCAA title.
+The Huskies were awarded a #3 seed in the NCAA tournament and ultimately advanced to their fourth Final Four after a 65–63 victory over #5 seed Arizona in the Elite Eight.
+They defeated #4 seed Kentucky 56–55 in the Final Four and #8 seed Butler 53–41 in the national championship game to capture the schools third NCAA title.
 Walker was named the tournament's Most Outstanding Player, averaging 23.5 points, 5.4 rebounds, and 4.5 assists per game throughout the season.
 UConn finished the season with a 32–9 overall record, becoming the first and (as of 2024) only men's or women's basketball team to play 41 games in one season.
 After the season, Walker was selected in the 2011 NBA draft as the No. 9 overall pick.

 Calhoun officially announced his retirement on September 13, 2012.